-The recent stock market fluctuations we have seen over the last couple of weeks has reminded investors that equities are one of the most volatile of asset classes.
+The recent stock market fluctuations we have seen over the last couple of weeks have reminded investors that equities are one of the most volatile of asset classes.
 Prior to last week, the S&P 500 in the US had only moved by more than 1% in one day out of the last 100.
-However in the last 6 trading sessions we have seen this level of movement (both up and down) in all but one of the days.
-Market volatility is not necessarily something to be scared of as it creates opportunities for active long-term investors (the type of which we tend to invest with in our portfolios).
+However, in the last 6 trading sessions we have seen this level of movement (both up and down) in all but one of the days.
+Market volatility is not necessarily something to be scared of as it creates opportunities for active long-term investors (the type of which we tend to invest within our portfolios).

 We have therefore been trying to understand whether the recent market volatility is a healthy correction, after a significant strong run in equities dating back to mid-2016, ahead of markets resuming an upward path, or the start of something more sustained in a negative way.
 Our thinking currently is that it is the former, with economic fundamentals still strong and monetary policy still accommodative.
 Yes, markets always try and price the future, but at present we do not see the sort of recessionary signals that would tend to lead us to fear a more protracted and deeper BEAR market for shares.
 However we will arrive at this more recessionary environment at some stage in the foreseeable future and, of course, things change quickly and we reserve the right to be wrong with our investment outlook and change our views and positioning.